New York Historical book prizes

-The New-York Historical Society gives three book prizes annually.
-From 2005 to 2012 there was one award for American history.
+The New York Historical (formerly the "New-York Historical Society") gives three book prizes annually.
+From 2005 to 2012, there was one award for American history.
 A second award was added in 2013 for children's history.
 A third award was added in 2016 for military history.

 Barbara and David Zalaznick Book Prize in American History

 The Barbara and David Zalaznick Book Prize in American History, prior to 2016 known as The New-York Historical Society American History Book Prize or, simply, the American History Book Prize, is an American literary award given annually by the New-York Historical Society for an adult non-fiction book on American history or biography, copyrighted in the year of the award, "that is distinguished by its scholarship, its literary style and its appeal to a general as well as an academic audience."
 The winner receives an engraved medal, $50,000 cash and the unofficial title of American Historian Laureate.
 The inaugural award was presented in 2006 for books published in 2005.